 The Promise of the Lord's Coming

-8 But do not forget this one thing, dear friends: With the Lord a day is like a thousand years, and a thousand years are like a day.
+8 But don’t forget this one thing, beloved, that one day is with the Lord as a thousand years, and a thousand years as one day.

-9 The Lord is not slow in keeping his promise, as some understand slowness.
-Instead he is patient with you, not wanting anyone to perish, but everyone to come to repentance.
-10 But the day of the Lord will come like a thief.
-The heavens will disappear with a roar; the elements will be destroyed by fire, and the earth and everything done in it will be laid bare.
+9 The Lord is not slow concerning his promise, as some count slowness; but is patient with us, not wishing that any should perish, but that all should come to repentance.
+10 But the day of the Lord will come as a thief in the night; in which the heavens will pass away with a great noise, and the elements will be dissolved with fervent heat, and the earth and the works that are in it will be burned up.

-11 Since everything will be destroyed in this way, what kind of people ought you to be?
-You ought to live holy and godly lives 12 as you look forward to the day of God and speed its coming.
-That day will bring about the destruction of the heavens by fire, and the elements will melt in the heat.
-13 But in keeping with his promise we are looking forward to a new heaven and a new earth, where righteousness dwells.
-14 So then, dear friends, since you are looking forward to this, make every effort to be found spotless, blameless and at peace with him.
-15 Bear in mind that our Lord's patience means salvation, just as our dear brother Paul also wrote you with the wisdom that God gave him.
-16 He writes the same way in all his letters, speaking in them of these matters.
-His letters contain some things that are hard to understand, which ignorant and unstable people distort, as they do the other Scriptures, to their own destruction.
-17 Therefore, dear friends, since you have been forewarned, be on your guard so that you may not be carried away by the error of the lawless and fall from your secure position.
+11 Therefore since all these things will be destroyed like this, what kind of people ought you to be in holy living and godliness, 12 looking for and earnestly desiring the coming of the day of God, which will cause the burning heavens to be dissolved, and the elements will melt with fervent heat?
+13 But, according to his promise, we look for new heavens and a new earth, in which righteousness dwells.
+14 Therefore, beloved, seeing that you look for these things, be diligent to be found in peace, without blemish and blameless in his sight.
+15 Regard the patience of our Lord as salvation; even as our beloved brother Paul also, according to the wisdom given to him, wrote to you; 16 as also in all of his letters, speaking in them of these things.
+In those, there are some things that are hard to understand, which the ignorant and unsettled twist, as they also do to the other Scriptures, to their own destruction.
+17 You therefore, beloved, knowing these things beforehand, beware, lest being carried away with the error of the wicked, you fall from your own steadfastness.
 18 But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
-To him be glory both now and forever!
+To him be the glory both now and forever.
 Amen.